Where Should I Buy a Bike From?

 Catalogues...

 This is where you buy a bike unseen, from a mail-order catalogue company or one of the big catalogue stores.
 The bikes arrive disassembled and packed into a box.
 The bikes are generally pretty cheap, as the company does not need to hire anyone to assemble, check or fix the bikes - you do that for them.
-Warranty problems can be tricky, though, as you are often dealing with a company a long way away which does not have any bike experts on it's staff.
+Warranty problems can be tricky, though, as you are often dealing with a company a long way away which does not have any bike experts on its staff.

 Non-bike stores...